-Motherhood is more than a status of having a child.
-Motherhood is a process of personal growth in its own.
+Motherhood is more than the status of having a child.
+Motherhood is a process of personal growth on its own.
 It takes us into a world of emotions we never knew before.

-Let me share with you some thoughts from mothers we had gotten the opportunity to chat with about the fulfillment, challenges, joys and fears of motherhood.
+Let me share some thoughts from other mothers we had gotten the opportunity to chat with.
+They shared about the fulfillment, challenges, joys and fears of motherhood.

 Alina, a mother of an adorable 2-year-old boy

 Being a mother is so much more than 9 months of pregnancy, going through labour, giving birth, and providing for your child.

 Being a mother is a mental and emotional state in which you wake up 15 times each night, 5 times to check whether they’re correctly tucked in, 5 times to check whether they have a fever (or breathing).
 The other 5 times to fulfill every strangely inconceivable demand they have!

 And in between the waking-up-going-back-to-sleep cycle, you feel the angst that you perhaps are not adequately taking care of your child!

 I have often wondered if my child is with the right circle of friends in school or if he is not being bullied or not going through that awkward stage of “trying to belong.’

 I worry if he would come home with bruises, a broken arm, or sprained ankle from his sports or a fight.